ncthanh1986/ncthanh1986.github.io/_posts/2016-12-16-build-your-website-with-jekyll.markdown

 As a result, an html file `build-your-website-wht-jekyll.html` will be created in the folder `root/_site/jekyll/update/2016/12/16` (as defined by the date and the category in the front matter).
 Notice if you set the date to a time in the future, a subsequent folder and html file won't be generated and the browser will return "NOT FOUND" error.

-To insert an image to your post, create a directory called `assets` (or anything), put the images there, for example `example.png` and include the following in the post content:
+<div class="alert alert-sucess">To insert an image to your post, create a directory called `assets` (or anything), put the images there, for example `example.png` and include the following in the post content:</div>

 {% highlight markdown %}
 ![My screenshot](/assets/images/example.png)